-PARTICIPATION REQUIREMENTS PACE AWARD 2022
+PARTICIPATION REQUIREMENTS PACE AWARD 2025

 Who can apply?

-The candidate must fulfil all criteria below:
+The candidate must fulfill all criteria below:

 - be a natural person